aritrac/WebDeveloper/ReadMe.md

 _The Exercise12_JSObjects contains object exercises on object basics taught in Section12_JSObjects_ _and also we build a movieDB to demonstrate the object basics learnt_

+_The Exercise13_DOM_Manipulation contains different ways to select a particular DOM element using the dom selector methods discussed_
+_in Section13_DOM_Manipulation_